noone234/learn-express-lr/README.md

 npm test
 ```

-This will run a suite of Jest tests against API endpoints.
+This will run a suite of tests against API endpoints.
+The tests leverage Jest and Supertest.

 ## Manual tests